Fujifilm X-T20 versus Olympus E-M5 II

 |Olympus E-M5 (⇒ lft | rgt)||Four Thirds||15.9||4608||3456||1080/60i||22.8||12.3||826||71|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-T20 provides a higher video resolution than the E-M5 II.
 It can shoot video footage at 4K/30p, while the Olympus is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The X-T20 and the E-M5 II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
-The following table reports on some other key feature differences and similarities of the Fujifilm X-T20, the Olympus E-M5 II, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Fujifilm X-T20 and Olympus E-M5 II along with similar information for a selection of comparators.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X-T20 (⇒ rgt)||2360||no||3.0||1040||tilting||YES||4000||8.0||5||no|